-Map_Descriptor_Name , Data_Array_Name , Data A1 , DA_Al3 , 0 The Data extracted from the device is placed in this driver Array_Offset , Function , No , Rdbc , No This identifier must be the same as the Node Name used to identify the port connected to the Simplex device being described in this Map Descriptor. val , sim4100_func , sin 4100_card , Clist , 1 Perform the 'Computer List Status' Function to (in this case) read the current point status of the point specified by card-point-sub.
-This function returns fire, supervisory, trouble data.
-The format of the returned data is described in Appendix A.1 , sim4100_point , sim4100_sub , 2 , 3 Simplex Device: Sub-Point Simplex Device: Point Simplex Device: Card -- -- -- --- --
+- Data_Array_Name Data extracted from the device is put in this driver independent data array. - Data_Array_Offset The data is written into the array starting at this position.
+A value of zero is equivalent to the first position. - Node_Name This identifier must be the same as the Node Name used to identify the port connected to the Simplex device being described in this Map Descriptor. - Length Ignored for the Simplex protocol unless the sim4100 func=ackall, clearall. - Sim4100_func Perform the 'Computer List Status' Function to (in this case) read the current point status of the point specified by card-point-sub.
+This function returns fire, supervisory, trouble.... data.
+The format of the returned data is described in Section 6.1. - Sim4100 Sim4100_card/point/sub stand for Simplex Device card/point/sub-point.

-Appendix A.4.3.
-Using unsolicited messages from the Panel to determine point status
+6.4.3 Using Unsolicited Messages from the Panel to Determine Point Status

 This Map Descriptor can be used to store point status data when the FieldServer receives an unsolicited message from the Panel containing point status information (Xpoint messages).
 The panel sends an Xpoint message each time a point's status changes to a non-normal state.
 Using these Map Descriptors will ensure that the FieldServer is constantly updated with the latest panel status information.
-The Map Descriptor's are passive so they can be used in a joint strategy with the clist function (Appendix A.3.1) to keep track of a point's status.
+The Map Descriptor's are passive so they can be used in a joint strategy with the clist function (Section 6.3.1) to keep track of a point's status.